magepal/magento2-gmail-smtp-app/README.md

 Sending transactional emails to customers is a vital part of running an e-commerce store.
 Our free custom Magento extension integrates with all major email service provider and third-party SMTP server to reliably deliver messages in customers' inbox.

+Get more from your order confirmation emails by promoting other complementary products and services.
+Learn more about our new <a href="https://www.magepal.com/enhanced-transactional-emails.html?utm_source=ete&utm_medium=GitHub%20Learn%20More" target="_blank">Enhanced Transactional Email</a> extension.

 #### What is SMTP - Simple Mail Transfer Protocol
 SMTP or Simple Mail Transfer Protocol allows you to send emails from your Magento 2 store through a specific third-party mail SMTP server.
 For example, if you want to use your Gmail, Amazon, Microsoft or any other mail server account to send email from your Magento web store, all you need is to configure that mail server settings in our extension in Magento without having to do any complex server configuration.